 Once you have selected the identity provider, the Provider Endpoint URL, Client ID, and Client Secret must be configured for the MFA to work.

 Additional guides detailing the setup of each provider can be found here:

-1. In Matillion ETL, on the top right of the screen, click Admin → User Configuration.
+- In Matillion ETL, click Admin** → User Configuration.

 - Identity Provider: select Generic from the dropdown menu (no fields will be auto-completed).